w3f/Grants-Program/docs/milestone-deliverables-guidelines.md

 - how to embed your library in another application,
 - how to make example API calls to your service,
-- running your web app,and
+- running your web app, and
 - steps to complete some desired action in your mobile app.

 ### Unit tests